 A member of the Firm’s Commercial Litigation and Compliance, Investigations & White Collar Practice Groups, Kenneth (Casey) Murphy’s primary areas of practice are civil litigation and white collar criminal defense.
 Although Casey’s focus is trial work, he regularly counsels his civil clients on how to resolve litigation pre-suit or pre-trial.

-Casey’s civil practice encompasses a wide range of claims and actions including the defense and prosecution of a multitude of civil claims, including corporate dissolution and partnership dissolution actions, breach of contract, unjust enrichment, quantum meruit and other commercial tort claims, defense of insurance brokers in negligence claims, defense of attorneys and accountants in malpractice suits, negligent hiring and retention suits, breach of fiduciary duty claims, 1983 Civil Rights claims and defense of witnesses and targets in SEC enforcement proceedings.
+Casey’s civil practice encompasses a wide range of claims and actions including the defense and prosecution of a multitude of civil claims, including corporate dissolution and partnership dissolution actions, breach of contract, unjust enrichment, quantum meruit and other commercial tort claims, defense of insurance brokers in negligence actions, defense of attorneys and accountants in malpractice suits, negligent hiring and retention actions, breach of fiduciary duty claims and defense of witnesses and targets in SEC enforcement proceedings.

 Casey’s criminal practice involves defense of all levels of federal and state prosecutions, including wire fraud, mail fraud, securities fraud, bank fraud, Medicaid/Medicare fraud, money laundering, arson, assault, bribery and robbery.
 He has defended corporate officers, police officers, civil servants and public officials in assorted criminal prosecutions.